Home

 The Robertson family of (or from near) Kilspindie

-Old Parish Registers - Killin
+From 1698 - Old Parish Registers - Killin

 There are no birth entries for May 1698 – May 1709 and November 1717 – October 1727.
 There are no marriage entries for April 1698 – October 1709 or from November 1717 – November 1782.
 And there are no death records in the Old Parish Registers.
 This makes piecing together the history difficult.
 For further information see this site.

-However, it seems possible that the Robertson family described below did not arrive in the area until around 1741.
+However, it seems possible that the Robertson family described below did not arrive in the Killin area until around 1741.

 Around 1718/1723 - Birth of Robert Robertson and Janet Guild

-Janet Guild may be either:
+Janet Guild may be either (or neither):

-A key question in terms of Janet's identity is why she would have been in Kilspindie in 1740 to give birth to a son, James Robertson?
+A key question in terms of Janet's identity is - why would she have been in Kilspindie in 1740 to give birth to a son, James Robertson?
 Was she working there, perhaps as a servant?
 Was Robert working there too?

 In terms of identity, the Janet Guild born in 1719 seems more likely - we see the names James and Isabell in the children born to Janet and Robert Robertson (below), so it seems quite possible that Janet named her second daughter after her mother and grandmother, as per Scottish custom.
 It may be that Janet and Robert's first son was named after Janet's father and their second son (John) after Robert's father, while their first daughter Mary would be named after Robert's mother - or perhaps they chose Mary as Isobel/Isabell was also Janet's mother?